 - 2 Symptom Observations for problem occurred with this webpage

-- 3 If you experience Safari’s message, a problem occurred with this web page
+- 4 If you experience Safari’s message a problem occurred with this web page on an iPhone, iPad or iPod,

 Follow These Quick Tips to Fix Safari and prevent the browser message “a problem occurred with this webpage so it was reloaded”